safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-03 03:44:00 EDT >>

+Other music I'm listening to tonight/have listened to in this apartment with ears:

+Patti Labelle - Ohhhh Lord & When You've Been Blessed Missy Elliott

+This is all because of Tina Turners suprise death just after I used "Proud Mary" to explain the "Great Storm."

+<<EOM

 2023-08-03 03:22:00 EDT >>

 I have been listening to Notorious B.I.G. all day, mainly Mo Money Mo Problema. #SavingInnocentLives (even though the CIA killed Biggie).